Xor0v0/awesome-zero-knowledge-proofs-security/README.md

 Missing constraints or under-constrained is the most common bug in zk circuits, which occurs when a system, **fails to enforce necessary limitations or conditions** on inputsor operations.
 This could be due to absent validation checks, insufficient boundary enforcement, or improper assumptions about input data.
 As a result, users or attackers can manipulate or bypass expected behavior, leading to unintended consequences, security issues, or data corruption.

-it is a very generalized type of bug, and we divide it into 4 sub issues and give our reason:
+This is a very general type of bug, and we divide it into 6 sub issues:

 - [General Logic](./Circuits%20Bugs/Soundness/General%20Logic%20Bug.md)
 - [Arithmetic Over/Under Flow](./Circuits%20Bugs/Soundness/Arithmetic%20Over%20or%20Under%20Flow.md)